Xioner19/csgo-training.cfg/README.md

 ### IMPORTANT

-You have to paste your viewfinder in the 115 line (`alias "-crosshairsmoke"`) of the cfg file.
+You have to paste your crosshair in the 115 line (`alias "-crosshairsmoke"`) of the cfg file.
 Otherwise, when you press the key responsible for this, it will set my crosshairsmoke :P

 ## Usage